Detroit Funeral Home Shuttered After Decomposing Corpses Found During Inspection

 A Detroit funeral home has been shut down after a series of what officials are calling “deplorable conditions” were discovered during inspection.
-Among the conditions cited were two bodies in advanced stages of decomposition and embalmed bodies that were improperly stored in an unrefrigerated garage according to The Detroit News.
+Among the conditions cited were two bodies in advanced stages of decomposition and embalmed bodies that were improperly stored in an unrefrigerated garage, according to the Detroit News.
 The decomposed bodies had been in the funeral home’s possession since January and February of this year and were covered in mold.
 The embalmed bodies had been in the garage since November and December of 2017.
 Michigan’s Department of Licensing and Regulatory Affairs (LARA) shut down Cantrell Funeral Home, suspending its license and giving owners 60 days to either assign its funeral contracts to another licensed funeral home or cancel those contracts and provide refunds to its customers.

 The funeral home located at 10400 Mack Avenue on the east side of Detroit initially refused to allow inspectors on their premises according to a report from Fox 2 Detroit.
 Once they gained entry, officials found multiple “unsanitary conditions,” including dirty floors, peeling and chipping paint, stained protective gear, and water-stained walls in the embalming area.
 A state official also discovered a body that had been stored at the funeral home since January 9 but had not been cremated until April 17.
 Another body was reported as having an unidentified fluid on its face.